ak9024/rustywatch/README.md

 ## Usage

-To start the project with `rustywatch` just need `rustywatch.yaml` for configuration, and run the CLI in root your project.
+To start the project, ensure you have a `rustywatch.yaml` configuration file in the root directory of your project.
+Then, run the CLI from the root directory to launch RustyWatch.

-### Configuration
+## Configuration

-Default configuration named `rustywatch.yaml`, and please put the config in your root directory, for reference please check at bellow:
+The default configuration file is named `rustywatch.yaml`, and it must be located in your project's root directory.
+For a reference configuration, please see the example below:

 ```yaml
 # define workspaces, rustywatch can be handled multi project at the same time.